DirtyRacer1337/Jellyfin.Plugin.PhoenixAdult/docs/sitelist.md

   - Busty Z
   - Butts and Blacks
   - CFNM Clothed Female Male Nude
-  - Day With A Porn Star
+  - Day With a Pornstar
   - Dirty Masseur
   - Doctor Adventures
   - Hot and Mean
   - Hot Chicks Big Asses
-  - Milfs Like It Big
+  - MILFs Like It Big
   - Mommy Got Boobs
   - Moms in Control
   - Pornstars Like It Big